 Top 10 Mad Men Season 1 Characters

 2. Bertram Cooper

 Simply put, Bert Cooper is badass.
-He’s the Madison Avenue version of Yoda, Gandalf and Dumbledore — a wise old CEO that possesses infinite knowledge.
+He’s the Madison Avenue version of Yoda, Gandalf and Dumbledore all wrapped into one— a wise old CEO that possesses infinite knowledge.
 Even though he doesn’t appear too often, he always makes the most of his screen time.
+A few Bert Cooper quotes that you should seriously consider getting tattooed on your arm:

 1. Donald Draper (a.k.a.
 Dick Whitman)

 Women want him, and men want to be him (and vice versa).
 That’s because Don Draper’s appeal is universal.
 He’s not just an advertising executive; he’s a way of life.
-Even though he accidentally killed his sergeant in the Korean War and stole his identity by prying away the dog tag from his charred corpse, Don easily takes the top spot in these rankings — and it isn’t particularly close.
+Even though he accidentally killed his sergeant in the Korean War, stole his identity by prying away the dog tag from his charred corpse, abandoned his family to start a new life, cheats on his beautiful wife every chance he gets and … well, I’m sure I’m forgetting some other major transgressions … but even though he does all these terrible things, he’s still the most magnetic, charismatic and downright interesting TV character of all time.
+Donald “Dick Whitman” Draper easily takes the top spot in these rankings — and it isn’t particularly close.

+Top 10 Mad Men Season 1 Characters